 Set up the dashboard and create a report within your software solution to track residents with violations and where they are in the process.
 Do you have residents with multiple outstanding violations where you need to consider a lien?
 What about first-time offenders who have just a few days left to remedy the situation or pay a fine?
 You can see all of this via the software and run a report that makes it easy for staff to follow up.

-In Buildium’s Analytics & Insights, there’s also an Association Performance Dashboard where association managers can see how long it takes to resolve violations by month across all their properties and can even drill down for more granular detail when desired.
+In Buildium’s Analytics & Insights, there’s also an Association Performance Dashboard where association managers can see how long it takes to resolve violations by month across all their properties.
+They can even drill down for more granular detail when desired.

 #5: Encourage Communication Through Portals

-An important part of the process, too, is communication between you and your residents.
+An important part of the process is communication between you and your residents.
 Allow residents to contact you through a resident portal and add it to your tracking to make sure their questions and concerns are addressed.

-Through a resident portal, property managers can also allow residents to pay their fines online.
+Through a resident portal, property managers can allow residents to pay their fines online, as well.
 That makes it easier and quicker to collect money and resolve open violations.
 A good resident portal will be mobile-friendly, which means residents can pay from anywhere, whenever it’s convenient for them, making it more likely they’ll meet their deadline.

 Of course, the best way to handle HOA violations is to never have to issue them in the first place.
 Your property management software can help you with that, too.